alexjeffburke/unexpected-events/README.md

             emitter.emit('foo', 'bar', 'baz');
         });

-        expect(emitter, 'for the first event values on', 'foo', 'to equal', 'bar', 'baz');
+        expect(emitter, 'for the event values on', 'foo', 'to equal', 'bar', 'baz');
     });
 });
 ```

+You'll also notice, as in the example above, you can drop the word _first_ when
+comparing a single event.

 For your convenience you understand.